How to Get Clients for Your Service Business

 Remember, when you are in a service-oriented business, you are your business and whether you’re at a grocery store or a pub, your business is always on display.
 It Pays to PAK Your Business Image explains how to be the kind of person that other people are going to want to do business with.

 When someone calls you and says, "I'm wondering if you could __________________ because _________________ told me you did such a great job," it's a magical, perfect moment.
 Hopefully it will happen to you many times over the course of your business; it is truly the best and easiest way to get clients.

 Unfortunately, it's only something that can happen once you already have at least some clients.

 But you can at least speed up the referral train and get more referrals than you would have gotten otherwise.
 Read How to Ask for Referrals to see how.

-The best use of social media to find clients is through being seen to be knowledgeable and helpful and currently, to my mind, that makes the best place to be LinkedIn, where it's easy to find groups related to your industry and/or professional interests that you can participate in.
+The best use of social media to find clients is through being seen to be knowledgeable and helpful.
+Historically, LinkedIn is the social network designed for professionals to connect with one another.
+It's easy to find groups related to your industry and/or professional interests that you can participate in there.
 Here are 9 Simple Tips to Make a Better LinkedIn Profile.

-How to Find Clients: Two Things to Remember
+How to Get Clients: Two Things to Remember

 Two points in closing:

 First, the most important thing in finding clients is your mindset.
 You need to realize that every place you go is a chance to find clients and act accordingly.